- How Sleep Works

 The Novosbed ships for free to most locations in Canada, as well as the contiguous U.S. The mattress is backed by a 120-night sleep trial and a 15-year warranty.

-The Logan & Cove by Novosbed is a hybrid mattress crafted from innovative materials, including a cover derived from eucalyptus fibers, a silk-blend pillow-top layer for ultrasoft cushioning, and polyfoam pocketed coils.
-Despite the bed’s luxurious construction, it is available at a price-point that falls well below the cost of an average hybrid mattress.
+The Logan & Cove is a hybrid mattress with a cover derived from eucalyptus fibers, a silk-blend pillow-top layer for ultrasoft cushioning, and polyfoam-based pocketed coils.
+Despite the bed’s luxurious construction, it is available at a price-point that falls well below the average price range for hybrid mattresses.
+The mattress is available in two firmness settings, including a ‘Medium Firm’ feel that is optimal for heavier individuals, back and stomach sleepers, and others who do not feel sufficiently supported on softer mattresses.

 Like many hybrids, the Logan & Cove sleeps exceptionally cool due to strong air circulation throughout the coil layer; the cover and silk layer also help the bed maintain a comfortable sleeping temperature.
 Comfort layers made of gel memory foam and soy-infused polyfoam conform closely to target pain and pressure points throughout the sleeper’s body.
 Other benefits include above-average motion isolation and no noise.